megwatson88/horiseon-refactor/README.md

-# horiseon-refactor
+# Horiseon-Refactor
-## Descroption
+## Description
 This project is a code refactor for the Horiseon webpage.
-THe purpose of this project is to fix errors and stramline the HTML and CSS code.
+The purpose of this project is to fix errors and streamline the HTML and CSS code.
 ## Tasks completed
 Taken the given code and added alt tags
-Used the sematic HTML elements to keep the order logical.
+Used the semantic HTML elements to keep the order logical.
 Taken the heading and put into sequential order.
 Used commits to divide and describe the code.
 Fixed links within the original code